tonywh/homewinex/README.md

 ## ToDo
 The is a list of small items to be done in addition to the "Todo" features above.
-* protect registration from bots
+* protect registration from bots - do this for deployment
-* style login and registration pages